PostHog/snowflake-export-plugin/README.md

+> [!WARNING]
+> ## This plugin has been deprecated in favor of our [BigQuery destination for batch exports](https://posthog.com/docs/cdp/batch-exports/bigquery).

 # Snowflake Export Plugin

-> **Warning**
-> This plugin has been deprecated in favor of our [Snowflake destination for batch exports](https://posthog.com/docs/cdp/batch-exports/snowflake).

 Export events to a Snowflake table regularly.